Ethiopia - from the Rift Valley to the Bale Mountains

 Day 8 Back on the road, this time heading southwards, via a series of Rift Valley lakes, where we will look for various waterbirds, as well as the uninspiringly-named Sombre Rock Chat on an area of impressive lava flows.

-Days 9-11 After some morning birding, we set off towards the Bale Mountains National Park and the Sanetti Plateau.
+Days 9-11 We set off towards the Bale Mountains National Park and the Sanetti Plateau.
 Here the Hagenia forests support Abyssinian Owl and Abyssinian Catbird, while the open grasslands of the high plateau, dotted with Giant Lobelias, are home to Blue-winged Goose, Rouget’s Rail and Thick-billed Raven, along with Mountain Nyala, Ethiopian Klipspringer, Starck’s Hare and the rare Bale Monkey.
 Chief amongst our targets here is the elegant Ethiopian Wolf.
-The Park is home to around 100 of these beautiful canids, half the world’s total population, and we will put the effort in to catch up with them as they hunt Giant Mole Rats on the plateau grasslands.
+The Park is home to around 100 of these beautiful canids, half the world’s total population, and we will put the effort in to catch up with them as they hunt Giant Mole Rats.

 Day 12 We spend one last morning in the National Park, enjoying the high-altitude scenery and hoping perhaps for that one last sighting of a Wolf, before travelling via the Gaysay Grasslands, home to abundant Bohor Reedbuck and Warthogs, to the shores of Lake Awassa.